adambard/learnxinyminutes-docs/haxe.html.markdown

 // you can also use "*" to import all static fields import Math.*;

-/*
-   You can also import classes in a special way, enabling them to extend the functionality of other classes like a "mixin".
-More on 'using' later.
+// You can also import classes in a special way, enabling them to extend the
- */
-using StringTools;

-/*
+// functionality of other classes like a "mixin".
+More on 'using' later. using StringTools;

-   Typedefs are like variables... for types.
-They must be declared before any code.
+// Typedefs are like variables... for types.
+They must be declared before any
+// code.
 More on this later.
- */
 typedef FooString = String;

 // Typedefs can also reference "structural" types, more on that later as well. typedef FooObject = { foo: String };

+// Here's the class definition.
+It's the main class for the file, since it has
+// the same name (LearnHaxe3).
+class LearnHaxe3 {
     /*
-   Here's the class definition.
-It's the main class for the file, since it has the same name (LearnHaxe3).
- */
-class LearnHaxe3{
-    /*
        If you want certain code to run automatically, you need to put it in a static main function, and specify the class in the compiler arguments.
        In this case, we've specified the "LearnHaxe3" class in the compiler arguments above.
      */
-    static function main(){
+    static function main() {
         /*
            Trace is the default method of printing haxe expressions to the screen.
 Different targets will have different methods of